We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - digestive issues

 - changes in mood

-A person can apply CBD oil directly on the skin in the area they feel pain.
+A person can apply CBD oil directly on the skin where they feel pain.

 Some CBD oil products are for oral administration, for example, in the form of pills, tinctures, and gummies.

 A person should follow the instructions on the label, but it is important to remember that there are no regulated guidelines for CBD oil use for neuropathy.